casey/just/README.md

 - `positional`: positional arguments
 - `recipe`: `::`-separated module path to invoked recipe
 - `working_directory`: current working directory

+All keys other than `extra` and `inputs` are populated automatically.

 Cache key objects for invoked recipes can be printed to standard error with `just -vv`.